Darwin, Northern Territory: Religion

+As of 2021, the Australian Census records 41.7% of Darwin residents did not affiliate with any formal religion.
+The largest religious categories were Roman Catholicism (18.2%) and Anglican (5.2%).

 Law and government

 The Darwin City Council (incorporated under the Northern Territory Local Government Act 1993) governs the City of Darwin, which takes in the CBD and the suburbs.
 The city has been governed by a city council form of government since 1957.
 The council consists of 13 elected members, the lord mayor, and 12 aldermen.

 The City of Darwin electorate is organised into four electoral units or wards.
 The wards are Chan, Lyons, Richardson, and Waters.
 The constituents of each ward are directly responsible for electing three aldermen.
 Constituents of all wards are directly responsible for electing the Lord Mayor of Darwin.
-The mayor is Kon Vatskalis after council elections in August 2017.
+Since the August 2017 council elections, the mayor has been Kon Vatskalis.

 The rest of the Darwin area is divided into two local government areas—the Palmerston City Council and the Shire of Coomalie.
 These areas have elected councils that are responsible for functions delegated to them by the Northern Territory Government, such as planning and garbage collection.

 The Legislative Assembly of the Northern Territory convenes in Darwin in the Northern Territory Parliament House.
 Government House, the official residence of the Administrator of the Northern Territory, is on the Esplanade.

 Darwin is split between nine electoral divisions in the Legislative Assembly—Port Darwin, Fannie Bay, Fong Lim, Nightcliff, Sanderson, Johnston, Casuarina, Wanguri, and Karama.
-Historically, Darwin voters elected Country Liberal Party members.
-However, since the turn of the 21st century, voters have often selected Labor members, particularly in the more diverse northern section; as of the 2020 Northern Territory general election, all of Darwin's nine Legislative Assembly electoral divisions are held by Labor, with Labor also holding both the Northern Territory's federal electorates, Solomon and Lingiari.
+Historically, Darwin voters elected Country Liberal Party members, but since the turn of the 21st century, voters have often selected Labor members, particularly in the more diverse northern section; as of the 2020 Northern Territory general election, all of Darwin's nine Legislative Assembly electoral divisions are held by Labor, with Labor also holding both the Northern Territory's federal electorates, Solomon and Lingiari.

 Also on the Esplanade is the Supreme Court of the Northern Territory.
-Darwin has a Magistrate's Court which is on the corner of Cavenagh and Bennett streets, quite close to the Darwin City Council Chambers.
+Darwin has a Magistrate's Court on the corner of Cavenagh and Bennett streets, close to the Darwin City Council Chambers.